shakshin-01/star-db/README.md

 # star-db
-The project is a React app to display information about Star Wars using the swapi.co API
+The project is a React app to display information about Star Wars using the swapi.dev API

 ![Screenshot](screenshots/stardb.png)